jeremiah-carlson/jeremiah-carlson/README.md

 - 👋 Hi, I’m @jeremiah-carlson
 - 👀 I’m interested in ...
 Clustering Algorithms, Random Forest Classification, and API Integration
 - 🌱 I’m currently learning ...
-Angular
+Flask
 - 💞️ I’m looking to collaborate on ...
 Machine Learning Projects
 - 📫 How to reach me ...